-The artists in this exhibition are defined not by longstanding painting traditions, but by shared geographical conditions, lived experience, and histories of displacement and adaptation.
+Bound by shared geography, kinship ties, and histories of displacement and adaptation, the artists in this exhibition each bring a unique perspective to contemporary painting.
 Their paintings carry memory and presence—not an idea of culture, but a lived experience of it.
-By presenting these women in dialogue for the first time, the exhibition seeks to unpack their individual yet interconnected stories, while exploring their shared creative output and innovation in colour, technique, and style.
+By presenting many of these works in dialogue for the first time, the exhibition seeks to unpack their individual yet interconnected stories, while exploring their shared creative output and innovation in colour, technique, and style.

 IMAGE: